Masha003/tum-web-lab2/README.md

 - Membership Options: Details various membership tiers, including pricing and unique benefits.
 - Testimonials: Displays feedback from community members to build trust and encourage engagement.

+## Website Mascot

+The Tech Book Club features an animated book character that bounces in the bottom-right corner of the screen.
+When users hover over the mascot, it displays a friendly welcome message inviting visitors to join the club.

 ## Screenshots

 Desktop view: